-This is a Consultation Draft of a Whole Estate Plan for the Chatsworth Core Estate.
-It has been produced to share with colleagues, neighbours, friends, partners, and those with an interest in Chatsworth.
-We hope by sharing an emerging draft of our Whole Estate Plan to give you an opportunity to review, consider, and to tell us what you think of what you have read.
+This document is the Whole Estate Plan for the Chatsworth Core Estate published in September 2023.
+It has been produced for the Estate as a management tool and to share with colleagues, neighbours, friends, partners, and those with an interest in Chatsworth.
+This publication version of the Whole Estate Plan has been produced following an extensive engagement process which began in autumn 2022 and continued during the spring and summer of 2023.